 5) “Dear Customer…”

 Phishers don’t know your name so they try and get around this with generic greetings like “Dear Customer”, “Hello” or sometimes just “Dear”.
+Using your email address instead of your name is another common approach.
 Netflix know your name, so why wouldn’t they use it?

 6) Short Deadlines / You Must Login